conlpate/dsc-phase-3-project/README.md

 2. Which continuous variables (primarily location and age data) provide the best insight into true/false signs of mental illness?
    1. How do these interact with each other?
    2. How do our continuous variables shine light on our categorical data?
-3. How can we best visualize the categorical and continuous data to illustrate our findings and provide recommendations/
+3. How can we best visualize the categorical and continuous data to illustrate our findings and provide recommendations?

 # EDA
 ## **Gender**